danieldkim/active-columns/README.md

       }
     ]);

-This creates a column family object with the key "NY", with two super columns, 1271184169 and 1271184169, each of which have column objects "dave" and "chuck", and "bob" and "alice", respectively.
+This creates a row object with the key "NY", with two super columns, 1271184169 and 1271184169, each of which have column objects "dave" and "chuck", and "bob" and "alice", respectively.

 Note that I could pass the "alice" column object to some other code that later changes some attribute and saves it.
 Each object in the hierachy of objects